 - Collection Agency I (redacted), Eagan, Minn.
 (2005).
 Managed a $10 million portfolio of automobile deficiencies (both leases and loans) on behalf of GMAC, Inc. (General Motors Acceptance Corp., now Ally Financial, Inc.).
-Later, managed a larger portfolio of Honda seconds (debt placed with a second agency after a primary agency has been unsuccessful in securing payment).
+Later, managed a larger portfolio of second placement Honda deficiencies.
 Specialized in skip tracing.
 Learned about the collections industry and observed numerous violations.

 - UBS Financial Services, Minneapolis, Minn.
 (2007).
 Estimated a taxpayer’s avg. basis of Life Time Fitness equity acquired in connection with various private placements prior to Life Time’s IPO (it has since undergone an LBO and is once again private).
 Programmed a customized spreadsheet calculating real-time portfolio valuations using dynamic data.
 Managed client contacts for a senior vice president and his team.
 Had access to sensitive client data, including names, SSNs, addresses, places of employment, accounts, balances, and positions.

 - RBC Wealth Mgmt., Minneapolis, Minn.
 (2007).
 Securities data conversion project incidental to RBC’s acquisition of Dain Rauscher Wessels, a Minneapolis brokerage.
-Programmed in Word and Excel using Visual Basic to draw from a database, synthesize the data, and email various managers with relevant summaries (in the thousands of records, so that the project could not have been done by hand).
-Some of this was done daily, and some weekly.
+Programmed in Word and Excel using Visual Basic to draw from a database, synthesize the data, and email various managers with relevant summaries.
 Cumulatively, these tasks formerly took four hours each morning, but afterward, took about fifteen minutes.
 Consequently, managers received the data earlier, and a position was eliminated.